AOrobator/HelloAndroid/lesson13/Lesson13_Services.md

 transactions, play music, perform file I/O, or interact with a content provider, all from the background.

+## Threads and Services

-Keep in mind that even though a Service doesn't have a UI, all code written in one runs on the **main thread** by default!
+Keep in mind that even though a Service doesn't have a UI, all code written in one **runs on the main thread** by default!
 If you're doing long running operations, you'll still need a background thread.

+This raises the question: When do you use a Service vs. just using a background thread?
+You can use just a background thread if it makes sense to stop your work when the user leaves the Activity/your Application.
+However, if the work should be continued even if the user leaves your app, you should use a Service.

+## Types of Services

 There are three different types of Services: